PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Translations Builder is an external tool for Power BI Desktop that has been developed using .NET 6, C# and Windows Forms.
-Translations Builder does its work by reading and writing to a dataset definition that’s been loaded into a session of the Analysis Service engine running in Power BI Desktop.
+Translations Builder does its work by reading and writing to a dataset definition that’s been loaded into a session of the local Analysis Services engine running in Power BI Desktop.
 Translations Builder uses the Tabular Object Model (TOM) to perform read and write operations.

 Translations Builder uses TOM to establish a direct connection to the data model for a dataset definition loaded into Power BI Desktop.
 This